English at Crispin

 As well as leaving school with two GCSE English qualifications, students are also required to have a Spoken Language endorsement (Pass, Merit, or Distinction) which reflects their ability to speak and discuss in a formal situation.
 At the end of Year 10, students deliver a presentation to the group on a topic of their choice and then to respond to questions from their peers and class teacher.

 As well as striving for success in examinations, the faculty’s priority is to foster a love of literature; an appreciation of what can be achieved through language and secure creativity in our students.
 As such, we offer a number of enrichment opportunities within the subject.

 Years 9 and 10 attended Bristol Old Vic’s theatrical adaptation of Dickens’ ‘A Christmas Carol’.

 Year 10 visited Southampton’s Mayflower Theatre in September 2019 to attend Stephen Daldry’s award winning adaptation of J.B.
 Priestley’s ‘An Inspector Calls’.

 Competitions and Conferences

 Internal and national writing competitions are often promoted from within the faculty and likewise there are regular reading challenges designed to promote a love of reading across the key stages.
 Our students also enjoy opportunities to attend conferences and workshops, as well as participate in regional and national competitions.
-In November 2019, Year 11 will be attending GCSE Poetry Live!
-In Bath to listen to published poets speak about their works and to question them directly.
-Click here for more information.

 During the academic year, we may get opportunities to invite visiting authors and poets to work with students or to offer workshops designed to assist specific year groups with their learning.
 Students respond extraordinarily well to these fun and exciting opportunities.